 *Idea was original for the time.
 It may not have been successful, but it certainly was worth a shot.

 I've gained a new appreciation for these Flavas, and I think it's a shame that they didn't get a following.
 True, I still hate rap music, but I don't guess one has to be a rap fan in order to like a street-themed doll.
 Bo and Happy both have nice faces and nice hair, and Bo's body and clothes are high quality as well.
 I'm particularly pleased with the quality of Bo's eyes, hair, and shoes.
 I'm less enthusiastic about Bo's overblown lips and awkward hands, and Happy's paint spots are a bummer as well.
-The biggest bummer was Happy's broken body; I doubt that these dolls are as fragile as I implied above, and I suspect that some little kid was simply a destructive little brat.
+The biggest bummer was Happy's broken body, but I doubt that these dolls are as fragile as I implied above.
+More likely some kid was simply a destructive little brat or had a sibling that was a destructive little brat.
 Clothes sharing is not reliable either due to Bo's large feet and particular style, but that's not a huge deal since I've got stuff she can wear.
 Plus Bo came with two outfits.
 That's almost always a good thing, especially when the body is more specialized like this.
 What stands out to me is the originality of this line.
 Instead of being glamorous like Barbie or trendy and cute like the My Scene line, Bo and Happy are their own selves.
 They're not dirty or trashy, but they're not 100% innocent either.
 They're edgy, not unlike the Bratz.
 Given the Bratz' popularity for that "edginess," I can't help wondering if Mattel was too hasty in pulling the plug on the Flavas.

 UPDATE, 5/1/2017: Bo's arms are apparently ballerina arms.
 If I'd looked more closely at my ballerina Barbies then I would've noticed this.